 - Be in one of the following categories (type of participant): Pregnant women, Breastfeeding women, Non-breastfeeding (postpartum) women, Infants, Children

 - Live in Connecticut.
-You do not have to be a US citizen.
+You do not have to be a citizen of the United States.

 - Must meet the WIC income guidelines. (at or below 185% of Federal Poverty Guidelines or on Medicaid or SNAP)

 - Be at nutritional risk.
 Examples of nutritional risk include low-iron level, underweight, poor eating habits.

 To meet WIC’s income requirement, the person(s) applying for WIC (or applicant’s) gross income (your income before taxes) must meet the income guidelines.
 These guidelines are set at or below 185% of the federal poverty line and based on your household size.

 All applicants must bring proof of income to their appointment.
 When you call for an appointment the WIC staff will tell you which forms or papers prove your income.

 If you have no income or no proof of your income you can to fill out a form stating you have no income.
 However, within one month you must show proof of income or proof that you do not have income.